awangga/siabre/README.md

 0,19 ...
 909,963 : start-end(alfabetical in a type script)

 use lib/omniglot
-1. omniglot-trainig
+1. omniglot-prepro : load image folder and save to pickle
+2. omniglot-trainig : load picke and train model
-2. omniglot-evaluation
+3. omniglot-evaluation
-3. omniglot-result
+4. omniglot-result

 ### one shoot